GoogleChrome/web.dev/src/site/content/en/payments/empowering-payment-apps-with-web-payments/index.md

 authors:
   - agektmr
 description: |
   Web Payments evolves user's payment experience on the web.
-Learn how it works, its benefits and get ready to integrate your payment app to the Web Payments.
+Learn how it works, its benefits and get ready to integrate your payment app with Web Payments.
 date: 2020-05-25
 ---